KateYi-code/3D-Gamified-Task-Manager/README.md

 We are using the ui.shadcn.com.
 To add a new component, you can follow these steps:
 1. Go to the [ui.shadcn.com](https://ui.shadcn.com/docs/components/accordion) website.
 2. Find the component you want to add.
-3. install the component using the command provided in the website.
+3. Install the component using the command provided in the website.
-   4. `npx shadcn@latest add progress`
+   1. `npx shadcn@latest add progress`
+4. The component will be added to the `src/components/ui` folder.

 ### How to add a API/Service